hannahpsmith1/employee-tracker/README.md

 # Employee Tracker

-Homework to create a Content Management System for employees of a random company using node, mySQL, express, and inquirer

 ## Project Description
 Homework to create a Content Management System for employees of a random company using node, mySQL, express, and inquirer